REWARDING WORK GUARANTEED TO MAKE A POSITIVE IMPACT

 Illinois | 7,270 | $ 46.23 | $ 96,160 |

-The day an occupational therapist changed my life
+The day an occupational therapist changed my life–

-“In December 2010 I was rushed to hospital with a brain haemorrhage.
-I was there for two weeks and came out on new year’s eve.
+“In December 2010 I was rushed to hospital with a brain hemorrhage.
+I was in there for two weeks and came out on New Year’s Eve.
 I thought I’d soon be ready to go back to work, but when my OT came to interview me, I fell asleep as she was talking to me.
 She gave me tools to stop the fatigue setting in.
-Just 10 or 15 minutes’ meditation, even in a noisy room, and I get my energy back and am ready to go again.
+Just a 10 or 15 minutes meditation, even in a noisy room, and I get my energy back and am ready to go again.
+It was six months before she finally said: ‘You’re fit to go to work now.’
+It was a sad day when she said she was totally discharging me, because I was losing that safe place.
+I didn’t think occupational therapy would help somebody like me.
+It’s such an eye-opener.
+I can never thank her enough.”

-“I was on holiday 16 years ago and I dived into a swimming pool, not realising it was the shallow end.
+“I was on holiday 16 years ago and I dived into a swimming pool, not realizing it was the shallow end.
 I hit my head on the bottom and broke my neck.
-I spent 10 months in hospital in Glasgow, where I received occupational therapy.
-It was just learning to do things with the limited mobility I had in my hands – picking things up, fastening buttons, dressing myself, the things you take for granted.”
+I spent 10 months in a hospital in Glasgow, where I received occupational therapy.
+It was just learning to do things with the limited mobility I had in my hands – picking things up, fastening buttons, dressing myself, the things you take for granted.
+Before my accident, sport was my main interest.
+While I was at the unit, I was able to use the hydrotherapy pool and take part in sports days.
+When I came out I took up wheelchair rugby and competed in the 2012 Paralympics.
+If it wasn’t for the OTs, I would never have had the opportunity.”

-“Once back at home, I had an OT from the re-ablement team come in and see me twice a day for a week, and then in the mornings for a week after that.
+“I had my fall after stepping on the worktop in my kitchen to reach the meter, which is in a high cupboard, and landed on my shoulder, fracturing my humerus.
+The specialist from the fracture clinic decided it needed to be pinned and have a plate put in.
+Once back at home, I had an OT from the rehab team come in and see me twice a day for a week, and then in the mornings for a week after that.
 They helped with the dressing, and I also had to have help with drying my feet and back.
 It was not only a help in the practical sense but a pleasure to know someone was coming in.
 We joked and got on.
 It was invaluable.”

 “I’ve had a double lung transplant.
 Last year, I was told about a new choir called Singing 4 Breathing, for people with chronic obstructive pulmonary disease (COPD), run by OT students at Northampton University, so I went along to find out what it was all about.
 There are 50 of us, we meet weekly and sing a mix of folk and pop songs.
 The teacher has taught us how to breathe when singing.
 It makes you feel so happy and joyful.
 I never knew I could sing a tune.
 It’s so amazing when you think you can’t speak because you have COPD, and yet you can sing.”

-Joe Levelle, 34, and his son Tom
+Joe L, and his son Tom

-“We met Anne Gordon, who manages the OT team at Evelina London children’s hospital, when Tom was six months old.
-Tom would never grab anything with his right hand, so Anne suggested using constraint-induced movement therapy, which meant restricting his left hand, forcing him to use his right hand.”
+“Our son Tom suffered a huge brain injury when he was born.
+About 40% of the left side of his brain had been damaged.
+We were told he would find certain things very challenging, especially speech, high-capacity functions and movement.
+We met Anne Gordon, who manages the OT team at Evelina London children’s hospital, when Tom was six months old.
+Tom would never grab anything with his right hand, so Anne suggested using constraint-induced movement therapy, which meant restricting his left hand, forcing him to use his right hand.
+Tom’s right hand is still affected, but he can now grab a ball with both hands, and hold a cup – things that other people would think is not that big a deal, but for us it’s absolutely massive.”